The definition of endurance, as an important component of fitness,

 Endurance is necessary to perform aerobics -- thus, it is essential to achieve cardio-vascular fitness.
 Endurance training among older individuals can result in a large increase in aerobic power.

 There is also a significant relationship between strength and endurance as it pertains to our overall state of fitness and athletic performance.

-Increase your endurance by going a bit farther or longer when you train, and by strength training with higher repetitions.
+Increase your endurance by going a bit farther or longer when you train, and by occasionally including strength training sets with higher repetitions.